JAMPS657/Personal_Projects/README.md

 # Andrew J. Otis - Projects Portfolio

 ## Index
-This repository holds personal projects that I've done over the years.
+This repository holds projects that I've done over the years.

 You can access them via the following link,